Abstract-2912/CS-2340-Assignment-1/tutorial/tutorial.md

 # Tutorial

-The goal of this tutorial is to familiarize an individual with the basics of the Android Studio SDK and develop a simple application with multiple pages, buttons, and text.
+The goal of this tutorial is to familiarize an individual with the basics of the Android Studio SDK and develop a simple application with enabling multiple pages, buttons, notifications, and text.

 # Setup